- Miltinho — Samba em Tú

 Miltinho’s solo albums with RGE from 1961 to 1965 consolidated his status as one of the top-notch samba singers in his days.
 In 1966, he moved to Odeon, continuously releasing albums busy as a bee.
 He also scored two successful series of duet albums, first recording three albums with Elza Soares from 1967 to 1969, followed by four albums with Dóris Monteiro from 1970 to 1973.

-Miltinho never really associated himself with bossa nova, sticking to all kinds of sambas, quite often loosened with wistful ballads.
+Miltinho never really associated himself with bossa nova, sticking to all kinds of sambas, loosened with wistful ballads.
 Then again, his pervasive voice with the nasal tone would not have been very suitable for the low-key attitude of bossa nova.
 The colour of his timbre was possibly not the most alluring, yet his timing, phrasing and vocalisation, backed by exquisite orchestral settings, perfectly delivered spirited performances.

 1. Rí (Luis Antônio) from the album Um Nôvo Astro (1960)